WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/README.md

 Development is spread across individual branches/contributors.
 We merge changes every fortnight and release a stable build every every month.

 ## Areas of work
-We are a research based lab, our goal is to first find out "gaps" in current systems and then use the most appropriate people and technologies to empower communties through open source development.
+We are a research based lab, our goal is to first find out "gaps" in current systems and then use the most appropriate people and technologies to empower communities through open source development.

 http://www.citsci.earth/join-us.html